-The Hampton Roads Community Foundation’s Special Interest Grants fund nonprofit projects in South Hampton Roads focused on research and services in mental health, disabilities, education, arts, animal welfare, and more.
+Special Interest Grants from Hampton Roads Community Foundation fund nonprofit projects in South Hampton Roads that advance research, education, and community well-being in fields like mental health, disabilities, arts, and animal welfare.

 Funder: Hampton Roads Community Foundation